eralpozcan/Stock-Tracker/README.md

 - User must search for a stock symbol in Home Page
 - After searching the symbol route must change as "/symbol/:symbol" (e.g. symbol/GOOGL)
-- Related stock information (open high, low, close and volume) must be displayed in a Candlestick Chart
 - There must be a user/admin switch in Header Component
 - Only Admin must be able to display routes' log data
 - If normall user tries to navigate to display logs, there must appear a warning
-- Unauthorized navigation attemps to router change logs must also be displayed in logs with different styling

 ### Built with